twallema/pyIEEM/data/README.md

 + `age_structure_SWE_2019.csv`: Demography of Sweden in 2019.
 Stratified per year of age from 0 to 100 years old.
 Stratified per county denoted by its name.
 Cleaned version of raw demography.

 + `population_density_SWE_2019.csv`: Population, land area and population density per Swedish county in 2019.
 Cleaned version of `BE0101U1_20230706-191203.csv`.

++ `age_structure_FR_2019.csv`: Population of metropolitan France in 2019.
+Clean version of `pop-totale-france-metro.xlsx`.
+Elongated until 120 years of age.

 ##### proximity